By Samuel Gonzalez

 He [Jesus] said, “Truly I am a servant of God.
 He has given me the Book and made me a prophet.
 He has made me blessed wheresoever I may be and has enjoined upon me prayer and almsgiving so long as I live, and has made me dutiful towards my mother.
 And He has not made me domineering, wretched.
 Peace be upon me the day I was born, the day I die, and the day I am raised alive!”
 [The Noble Qur’an 19:29-30]

 To end, Jesus, the Virgin Mary daughter of Imran, and Gabriel (may peace and blessings be upon all of them) are all prominent figures in the Noble Quran.
 Like in Christianity, Jesus is born of a virgin after being visited by the archangel Jibreel; unlike the accounts found in the New Testament, Jesus is not portrayed as a divine figure – he is an exalted and honorable prophet, a messenger sent to guide humanity, but Jesus is not God.
 Just as we do with all of our other prophets, including Muhammed, devout Muslims pronounce peace and blessings after every time they refer to Jesus or Mary by name.
 Like Christians, Muslims believe that Jesus performed miracles: giving sight to the blind, healing lepers, and raising the dead.
 Unlike Christians, some of Jesus’ miracles found in the Noble Quran are not found in the Christian New Testament, such as his speaking in the cradle and breathing life into clay birds.
-Hence, although there are some key differences overall, our similarities overcome our differences, and although we may not celebrate the same holiday in the same way, I can still respect, from a distance, the veneration of this most wise prophet, and confidently wish upon my Christian brothers and sisters a very merry Christmas!
+Hence, although there are some key differences overall, our similarities overcome our differences, and although we may not celebrate the same holiday in the same way, I can still respect, from a distance, the veneration of this most wise prophet.

 What do you think?
 Share your reflections below!